DevCorvus/relyn-app/README.md

 <h1 align="center">Relyn App</h1>

-A post-based application project developed in Express.js (TypeScript) and React.js
+A post-based application project developed in Express.js (TypeScript) with MongoDB (Mongoose) and React.js with TailwindCSS.

 **Check it out: https://relyn.herokuapp.com**